Far from the Maddening Crowds: Release

 "Offshore", the earliest song produced and released, is also among the best-known of Chicane's tracks; aside from single sales and being a major dance club hit, resulting on its inclusion on what has been said to be over 130 compilation albums.
 It has also been featured in the UK on TV programs ranging from travel reviews to the BBC's Gardener's World and Grandstand.

 The album was released on 20 October 1997 through Xtravaganza recordings, with singles "Offshore", "Sunstroke" on 2 June 1997, and "Lost You Somewhere" on 8 December 1997.
 A vocal edit of "Offshore", titled "Offshore '97", was mixed by Anthony Pappa and credited as a collaboration with Power Circle.
 It was released as a single on 1 September 1997 and was featured on the album.
 A Benelux single release of "Red Skies" was also issued in 1998.
 After its release, the album appeared on the UK Albums Chart for one week, reaching number 49.
 In 2007, after its re-release, the album appeared on the UK Dance Albums Chart for one week, peaking at number 36.
+On 8 September 2023, over 25 years since its original release, the album was certified silver in the UK by BPI, selling over 60,000 copies.